FREE SHIPPING ON ORDERS OVER $40

 The Importance of Properly Storing Your Coffee

 Coffee is a perishable product.
-There are over 800 organic compounds in a roasted coffee bean.
-There are water-soluble compounds (the sweetness and bright acidity) and oil-solubles (the tars, tannins and bitters).
+There are over 800 organic compounds in a roasted coffee bean:

-Coffee does not have immortality.
-If a roasted bean is left exposed, it will slowly stale within one week and even sooner if ground.
-However if properly stores, coffee can have a shelf life up to six months.
+Coffee isn't immortal!
+Left exposed, roastd beans will slowly stale within one week—even sooner if ground.
+However if properly stored, coffee can have a shelf life up to six months.

 How to Keep Your Coffee Fresh